AI Resources

 - Use AI to complete quizzes or exams

 Directly submitting AI-generated work as one’s own is considered a form of academic dishonesty.
-To deter the unethical use of AI, online exams will be secured using Proctorio and student work will be scanned using Turnitin.
+To deter the unethical use of AI, online exams will be secured using Respondus and student work will be scanned using Turnitin.
 If work is flagged as plagiarized, AI-generated, or AI-remixed, the student will receive a zero and may need to:

 - Attend a conference with the instructor to review the submitted work, which may include a review of your Google Doc revision history